navidelyasi/Documentations/index.md

-## How to make changes to the documentations
+## How to contribute and make changes to the documentations
 If you had difficulty understanding or following certain parts of the documentation, more-than-likely someone else would go through the same.

+Follow the README instructions.

 [Make changes on GitHub](https://github.com/API-AutoFlow/Documentations){: .btn .fs-5 .mb-4 .mb-md-0 }